Maryland drivers can quote online for our 12% web discount!

 Property Damage Liability coverage per accident

 These minimum coverage requirements protect the victim from property damage or bodily injury in the event of an accident.
+32% of Elephant customers in Maryland opt for coverage higher than the state minimum.

 Maryland is one of the states where driving without insurance is a misdemeanor offense.
 Uninsured motorist penalty fees for each lapse of insurance include – $150 for the first 30 days then $7 for each day until insurance in obtained.
 The annual maximum that you can be charged is $2,500 per vehicle.
 The first offense could result in 5 points to your license, a $1,000 fine, and up to one year in jail for providing false evidence of vehicle insurance.
 The second offense could result in an additional 5 points, $2,000 fine, and up to two years in jail.